scottgibson21/investment-calculator/README.md

 ## Calculations

 Calculations convert all dollars values to cents and percentages to basis points to avoid issues using floating point values for calculations.

-## Blog

-In Progress: The blog portion of this site will use WordPress as a headless CMS (WordPress REST API).